joelverhagen/registry/docs/designs/2025-09-crypto-agility.md

 The non-goals (things that will not be discussed or decided upon) are:

 - Describe how specific cloud-based key services would integrate into client tooling
-- Change the authentication flow to add any new parameters or steps.
+- Change the authentication flow to add any new parameters or steps
-- Critique or harden the authentication flow, such as by incorporating additional payload into the login flow or limiting the duration for which a specific key pair can be used.
+- Critique or harden the authentication flow, such as by incorporating additional payload into the login flow or limiting the duration for which a specific key pair can be used

 ## Authentication overview